docker/docs/install.md

 # Install Docker Trusted Registry

-This document describes the process of obtaining, installing, and securing Docker Trusted Registry (DTR).
-DTR is installed from Docker containers.
+This document describes the process of obtaining, installing, and securing Docker Trusted Registry .
+Docker Trusted Registry is installed from Docker containers.
 Once installed, you will need to select a method of securing it.
 This doc will explain the options you have for security and help you find the resources needed to configure it according to your chosen method.
-More configuration details can be found in the [DTR Configuration page]({{< relref "configuration.md" >}}).
+More configuration details can be found in the [Docker Trusted Registry Configuration page]({{< relref "configuration.md" >}}).

 Specifically, installation requires completion of these steps, in order:

-1. Acquire a license by purchasing DTR or signing up for a trial license.
+1. Acquire a license by purchasing Docker Trusted Registry or signing up for a trial license.
 2. Install the commercially supported Docker Engine.
-3. Install DTR
+3. Install Docker Trusted Registry
-4. Add your license to your DTR instance
+4. Add your license to your Docker Trusted Registry instance

-To get your copy of DTR, including a free trial, visit the [Docker Subscription page](https://hub-beta.docker.com/enterprise/).
+To get your copy of Docker Trusted Registry, including a free trial, visit the [Docker Subscription page](https://hub-beta.docker.com/enterprise/).

 ## Licensing

-In order to run DTR, you will need to get a license, either by purchasing DTR or acquiring a trial license.
+In order to run Docker Trusted Registry, you will need to get a license, either by purchasing Docker Trusted Registry or acquiring a trial license.
 The license will be associated with your free Docker Hub account or Docker Hub organization (so if you don't have an account, you'll need to set one up, which can be done at the same time as your license request).
 To get your license, visit the [Docker Subscription page](https://hub-beta.docker.com/enterprise/) and select the edition you would like acquire.
 After completing a brief registration process, follow the steps to